masato1122/Examples_QE/examples/band_structure/README.md

 ### 2. Take a look at python scripts

+> While python scripts may be useful to generate input scripts, if you have troubles to use them, you can use input scripts for QE in ``./scripts`` without using the python scripts.

 Python scripts generating input scripts for QE are prepared in ``../tools``.

 ```